ShantanuBal/AlexaShowFinder/README.md

 ##Project setup and Usage
 1. clone this project and run a `mvn clean` followed by `mvn assembly:assembly -DdescriptorId=jar-with-dependencies package`.
 2. The target folder will contain `alexa-skills-kit-samples-1.1-jar-with-dependencies.jar`.
 Upload this to AWS Lambda as per their instructions (https://github.com/pramodsetlur/alexa-skill-kit/tree/master/src/main/java/helloworld).
-3. The Django SSL endpoint is present at https://github.com/pramodsetlur/UberAlexa-Azure-Endpoint.
+3. The Django SSL endpoint is present at https://github.com/pramodsetlur/UberAlexa-Azure-Endpoint (currently made a private repository as per Amazon's request.
+We plan to make this public again after we the hide sensitive information.).
 This has to be hosted with an open port on 443 (an https end point).

 ##Various uttarances you can make to Amazon echo after a successful setup
 1. Start show finder